-The Children’s Liturgy takes place during 10.30am Mass every Sunday.
+The Children’s Liturgy takes place during 10.30am Mass every Sunday excluding summer time in August.
 The number of children attending the Children’s Liturgy has increased enormously from when it started 8 years ago.

 All involved in Children’s Liturgy have agreed a common approach to running and improving the Liturgy sessions.
 The Liturgy group meet regularly to discuss and plan the sessions.
 Each member of the group then receives the format for each Sunday.